What does El Malpais mean?

 Can I go into any wild cave that I want?

-Currently, four caves are open to exploration via a FREE cave permit system.
-At El Calderon, cavers can visit Junction Cave and Xenolith Cave.
+Currently, five caves are open to exploration via a FREE cave permit system.
+At El Calderon, cavers can visit Junction Cave (seasonal closure in effect) and Xenolith Cave.
 At Big Tubes, cavers can visit Big Skylight Cave, Four Windows, and Giant Ice Cave.
 Click here for more details.

 Entry into any other cave at this time is by permit for research purposes only: a permit must be obtained well in advance of your visit.
 Check out our permits page or contact monument headquarters at (505) 285-4641 for more information on obtaining permits.